 There are 11 pedestrian access points located around the perimeter, leading off London Road, Lily Hill Road, Lily Hill Drive and Arden Close.

-Lots of events and activities take place at Lily Hill Park throughout the year, including heritage park tours, fungal forays, orienteering events, wildlife walks and a wassail in the community orchard during January:
+Today, Lily Hill Park is a popular spot for a quiet stroll and there are many events and activities that take place throughout the year.
+Popular annual events include heritage park tours, fungal forays, orienteering events, wildlife walks and a wassail in the community orchard during January.

 For more information about our events and activities, please take a look at the on-site noticeboards, or see our events programme.